oywq3000/Drone_delivery/README.md

 # UAV_delivery
-a simple simulation by Unity
+a simple drone simulation by Unity